 Maldives Food and Drink

-Since Maldives is almost 99% sea, it is not surprising that fish (mainly tuna) is the most important staple of the Maldivian diet.
-The cuisine found in the island nation is a mix of Arabic, Indian, Sri Lankan and Oriental influences.
-But the ninety odd tourist resorts scattered throughout the islands host diverse international menus, so it’s entirely possible to eat your way around the world while staying in luxury at one of these resorts.
+Since the Maldives is almost 99% sea, fish (mainly tuna) is the most important staple.
+The cuisine found in the island nation is a mix of Arabic, Indian, Sri Lankan, and East Asian influences.
+But the tourist resorts scattered throughout the islands offer diverse international menus, so it’s entirely possible to eat your way around the world while staying in luxury at one of these resorts.
 Sample Japanese teppanyaki, fine Italian cuisine, the spicy flavours of India and Thailand, traditional Chinese, fine upscale dining, or just a casual snack.
-Of course, seafood plays a starring role, regardless of which country’s techniques are on display, but those who prefer their food to come from dry land will still have plenty of options.
+Seafood plays a starring role, regardless of how it's prepared, but those who prefer their food to come from dry land will still have plenty of options.

-Coconuts are another major part of many dishes in Maldives and can be served in grated form, as milk or as coconut oil which is used to deep fry foods.
-Favourite fish include skipjack tuna, little tunney, yellowfin tuna, frigate tuna, bigeye scad, wahoo and mahi-mahi.
+Coconut is another major part of many dishes in the Maldives and can be served in grated form, as milk, or as coconut oil which is used to deep fry foods.
+Favourite fish include skipjack tuna, little tunney, yellowfin tuna, frigate tuna, bigeye scad, wahoo, and mahi-mahi.

-The wealth of resort dining options in Maldives means some unique dining opportunities as well.
-Several resorts feature underwater restaurants to truly ‘immerse’ diners in what Maldives is all about.
+The Maldives offers some unique dining experiences as well.
+Several resorts feature underwater restaurants to truly ‘immerse’ diners in what the Maldives is all about.
 Some resorts also attract celebrity chefs or hold cooking classes for that extra special experience.

 If you do have the opportunity to try ‘local’ food, here are some Maldives specialties worth sampling.